 Violence Against Women

-Presbyterian Women Churchwide has partnered with the Presbyterian Church (U.S.A.) to create resources for congregations willing to have Courageous Conversations about sexual- or gender-based violence.
-Additionally, PW,with Presbyterians Against Domestic Violence,created a curriculum for men and men’s groups, entitled Men in the Mirror: Orienting Our Lives toward a Christ-Centered Masculinity.
-This curriculum provides “men and boys with an opportunity to critically assess the conflicting messages that define masculinity and to explore what makes a healthy relationship”.
+Presbyterian Women Churchwide partnered with Presbyterians Against Domestic Violence, created a curriculum for men and men’s groups, entitled Men in the Mirror: Orienting Our Lives toward a Christ-Centered Masculinity.
+This curriculum provides “men and boys with an opportunity to critically assess the conflicting messages that define masculinity and to explore what makes a healthy relationship.”

-In addition to these partnerships, Presbyterian Churchwide encourages groups to observe:
+In addition to this partnership, Presbyterian Churchwide encourages groups to observe:

 • Domestic Violence Awareness Month (October)